pandey-i/CourtScraper/Readme.md

 For issues and questions:
 - Create an issue on GitHub
-- Check the troubleshooting section
+- Check the troubleshooting section in documentation
-- Review the documentation
+- Review the technical documentation for implementation details

 ---

 **Built with ❤️ for legal professionals and researchers**

+**Happy Scraping! 🏛️**